 Finally, save your new email login details.
 You will need these later for logging in on a browser or setting up your email in a mail client such as Apple Mail.

 2. Repoint your email-related Domain Name Service (DNS) records

 DNS records are sort of an address book for the internet.
 They tell other computers where to find your website, how to find the email hosting associated with your domain, and all sorts of other things.
 If a DNS record is wrong, there is a good chance that some aspect of your website or email won’t work correctly.
 Because of that, this step might be the scariest part.
-Hooking up DNS records incorrectly can break your email, so it is important to take this step with caution.
+Hooking up DNS records incorrectly can break your website, email, and more, so it is important to take this step with caution.

 Log in to your domain registrar and find the nameservers for your domain.
 The nameservers are the set of servers that host your DNS records.
 Nameservers are usually set to the domain registrar by default, but they can be changed to point at the web hosting provider.
 If you look at your nameservers, you should be able to tell whether your domain registrar, your web host, or some other provider is hosting your DNS records.
 Make a note of your DNS host.